-On days when I have to have a dessert, either we drive down to Freeds Bakery, or just about any bakery that is open after 8 pm and I bing on a slices of florentine cheesecakes and parisian chocolate cake or almond croissants with extra shot of espresso and phew, I am covered for a week.
-If its way too late to step out I make this quick pudding.
-The sugar rush is taken care of in hardly any time- because I like it lightly warm.
+On days when I have to have a dessert, either we drive down to Freeds Bakery, or just about any bakery that is open after 8 pm.
+I bing on a slices of florentine cheesecakes and parisian chocolate cake or almond croissants with extra shot of espresso and phew, I am covered for a week.
+If it's way too late to step out I make this quick mango pudding.
+The sugar craving is taken care of in hardly any time, I like it lightly warm.

 Ingredients (Serves 4-5)